This post has been updated to include new images and a recipe video.

 So, I made my soup.
 And it was super yummy — as only acorn squash can be.

-This is a delicious and healthy (vegetarian) soup that is quite easy to make.
+This is a delicious, healthy, vegetarian and vegan Roasted Acorn Squash Soup that is quite easy to make and perfect for the Fall.
 I added a tart granny smith apple to balance out the sweetness of the acorn squash.
 Also, I chose to add some cayenne pepper for a little kick, but that is entirely up to you.

 Oh, Autumn… Come out, come out wherever you are….!

-- 3 acorns, sliced in half and seeds removed
+- 3 acorn squashes, sliced in half (through stem) and seeds removed

 - 2 tbsp. olive oil